Pros and Cons of Being a Radiology Nurse + Salary + Steps to Become

 Urgent care is an excellent alternative to going to the hospital.
 This is why many urgent care facilities use the expertise of a radiology nurse.
 Having a radiology nurse on staff will enable these facilities to perform many different diagnostic studies that the patient would otherwise have to go to the hospital for.

-What Is The Typical Work Schedule Of A Radiology Nurse?
+What is the Typical Work Schedule of a Radiology Nurse?

 When deciding if you want to become a radiology nurse, an important aspect to consider is the schedule you will be working.
 Typically, radiology nurses work Monday through Friday, with occasional weekends and holidays.
 The hours are generally during the daytime, although some facilities may offer evening or night shifts as well as weekend shifts.
 Call shifts may also be required in some cases but it is institution dependent.